fossasia/eventyay-tickets/doc/api/resources/speakers.rst

 avatar                                string                     The speaker avatar URL email                                 string                     The speaker's email address.
 Available if the requesting user has organiser privileges. availabilities                        list                       A list of availability objects, containing the fields ``id``, ``start``, ``end``, and ``allDay`` for each availability object.
-Available if the requesting user has organiser privileges.
+Available if the requesting user has organiser privileges. answers                               list                       The question answers given by the speakers.
+Available if the requesting user has organiser permissions, and if the ``questions`` query parameter is passed.
 ===================================== ========================== =======================================================

 .. versionadded:: 1.1.0
    The ``availabilities`` field for organisers was added in pretalx v1.1.0.

+.. versionadded:: 3.0.0
+   The ``answers`` field for organisers was added in pretalx v3.0.0.
+You need to pass the ``questions`` query parameter to populate this field.
+You can set it to ``all`` to retrieve answers to all speaker questions.

 Endpoints
 ---------